tdayris/snakemake-wrappers/docs/_build/html/_sources/bigr_unofficial.rst.txt

 #.
 Default parameters must be fine with Human genome, and oncology studies.
 #.
 If user provided fastq files in working directories, search them, use them.
 #.
 If user provided a list of fastq files in a file called ``design.tsv``, use this file instead of searching for fastq.
 #.
+If user provided optional parameters through a file called ``config.yaml``, use this file.
+Else, create one with default parameters.
+#.
 Input datasets must be in a directory called "data_input" and should be deleted once they are not useful anymore.
 #.
 Output reports and datasets must be in a directory called "data_output".
 #.
 Temporary files must be in a directory called "tmp" or deleted once they are not useful anymore.